B0lg0r0v/Elixir/README.md

   * [Disclaimer](#disclaimer)

 ## Description
 Elixir is a fast multi-function DNS Enumeration, Subdomain Enumeration and Attack Surface Mapping tool.
-It will try to give you a maximum amount of informations out of a given domain name.
-This project is under development and changes will be made frequently.<br>
+It will try to give you a maximum amount of informations out of a given domain name. <br><br>:warning: *This project is under development and changes will be made frequently*.<br>
 <br>
 <p align="center">
   <img width="1100" alt="image" src="https://github.com/B0lg0r0v/Elixir/assets/115954804/a0bf8871-93f1-4bfa-9e0f-d95f29c5fd6a">